-Most festivals in El Salvador are religious in nature and take place in the summer, which is during wet season, though it rarely rains all the time.
+Most El Salvador Holidays and Festivals are religious in nature and take place in the summer, which is during wet season, though it rarely rains all the time.
 Easter is held in high esteem and main cities make a big deal out of honoring their patron saint.
 San Salvador has the biggest events, including the August Festival and Independence Day.

-This important religious festival in El Salvador is known as Semana Santa in the Spanish-speaking world and features a carnival-like atmosphere across Latin America.
+This important El Salvador Tradition is a religious festival known as Semana Santa in the Spanish-speaking world and features a carnival-like atmosphere across Latin America.
 Best experienced in San Salvador with street parades and performance art, the week-long event is usually held in late March through Easter Sunday.

 The Panchimalco Flower and Palm Festival in May is a good time to take in local culture.
 Admire beautiful floral arrangements and garlands displayed throughout the towns, villages and beach resorts nationwide.
 Accompanying the event is music and traditional dress.